deusx7/deusx7.github.io/posts/ctf/heroctf23/index.md

 We're asked a calculation

-I used gave it the answer and got this
+I used python to evaluate the question and then after getting the answer and giving the remote service the answer I got this
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/17a26531-73a2-4f90-9c0e-57421c8b6c48)

 I got *Too Slow* so basically we need to solve each math it gives